 The Montana Room collection houses materials on the history of Billings, Yellowstone County, and Montana.
 A complete run of the Billings Gazette on microfilm is also available in the Montana Room.
 This collection also includes digitized images of local historical interest made available electronically.
 Items in this collection do not circulate.

 6. Responsibility for the Collection

-The final authority for the Library collection rests with the Library Board.
+The final authority for the library collection rests with the Library Board.
 Implementation of the policy is assigned to the Library Director, who delegates most selection activity to other personnel.
-The staff of the Adult, Children’s and Outreach Services, under the supervision of the Assistant Director, directly selects most library materials.
+The staff of the Adult, Children’s, and Outreach services, under the supervision of the Assistant Director, directly selects most library materials.
 All staff members and the general public are encouraged to participate in the selection of materials by recommending items for consideration.